-Item 6B.
+Item 6b.
 Draft Fiscal Years (FY) 2026 to 2030 Transportation Improvement Program (TIP)

-Mr. Rob Balmes provided an overview presentation of the Draft Fiscal Year 2026-2032 Transportation Improvement Program (TIP), which had been included in the meeting packets.

-Mr. Balmes began by outlining the schedule for the TIP development process and mentioned public review was from May 6 to June 13.
+Mr. Rob Balmes provided an overview of the Draft Fiscal Year 2026-2032 Transportation Improvement Program (TIP), which had been included in the meeting packets.
+He began by outlining the schedule for the TIP development process.
+The current presentation marked the beginning of the public review and comment period.
+The same presentation would be delivered to the TPO Board on May 27.
 Following that, staff would return to the committees in June to request formal endorsements.
 Mr. Balmes noted that all public comments and feedback from partners-including the Florida Department of Transportation (FDOT)-would be compiled and shared before final adoption, which was scheduled for June 23.